Magnesium hydroxide: Preparation

+It has been demonstrated that sodium hydroxide, NaOH, is the better precipitating agent compared to Ca(OH)2 and NH4OH due to higher recovery and purity rates, and the settling and filtration time can be improved at low temperatures and higher concentration of precipitates.
+Methods involving the use of precipitating agents are typically batch processes.

+It is also possible to obtain Mg(OH)2 from seawater using electrolysis chambers separated with a cation exchange membrane.
+This process is continuous, lower-cost, and produces oxygen gas, hydrogen gas, sulfuric acid (if Na2SO4 is used; NaCl can alternatively be used to yield HCl), and Mg(OH)2 of 98% or higher purity.
+It is crucial to deaerate the seawater to mitigate co-precipitation of calcium precipitates.

 Uses

 Precursor to MgO

 Most Mg(OH)2 that is produced industrially, as well as the small amount that is mined, is converted to fused magnesia (MgO).
 Magnesia is valuable because it is both a poor electrical conductor and an excellent thermal conductor.

 Medical

 Only a small amount of the magnesium from magnesium hydroxide is usually absorbed by the intestine (unless one is deficient in magnesium).
 However, magnesium is mainly excreted by the kidneys; so long-term, daily consumption of milk of magnesia by someone suffering from kidney failure could lead in theory to hypermagnesemia.
 Unabsorbed magnesium is excreted in feces; absorbed magnesium is rapidly excreted in urine.

 Applications

 Antacid

 As an antacid, magnesium hydroxide is dosed at approximately 0.5–1.5 g in adults and works by simple neutralization, in which the hydroxide ions from the Mg(OH)2 combine with acidic H+ ions (or hydronium ions) produced in the form of hydrochloric acid by parietal cells in the stomach, to produce water.